minimuutti/minimuutti.github.io/en/index.md

 This site introduces ideas how you can drain your dog's excess energy in various fun ways.
 All the games have been tested by my energetic dog Miki.

-[**Activation**](/en/brain-games/) –category contains over a hundred different games including nose work games, brain games and enrichment ideas including instructions with pictures.
+[**Brain games**](/en/brain-games/) –category contains over a hundred different games including nose work games, mental activation games and enrichment ideas including instructions with pictures.

 [**Treat dispensers**](/en/treat-dispensers/) –category introduces various toys and puzzle feeders and also some recommendations about the treats suitable for different toys.

 [**Tricks**](/en/tricks/) –category contais all the tricks and cues Miki knows by now and also something that we are working with right now.

-[**Blog**](/en/blog) contains some updates and other articles I wanted to share with you.
+[**Blog**](/en/blog) contains blog posts and other articles I want to share with you.

 [**Info**](/en/info/) –site contains list of the latest updates and contact information.